naphob/chatids/README.md

 # chatids
-a discord bot that create voice notification when user join a voice channel
+a discord bot that creates voice notification when user join a voice channel